The Effect of Modulated Driving on Non-rotating and Rotating Turbulent Plane Couette Flow: Results for non-rotating Plane Couette Flow

 \section{Results for non-rotating Plane Couette Flow}

 The first case we analyze is Plane Couette flow without rotation, i.e.~$R_\Omega=0$.
 Non-rotating Plane Couette flow contains large-scale structures that extend significantly in the streamwise direction \citep{tsukahara2006dns}.
-However, these structures do not dominate the transport of momentum in the same way that the Taylor rolls present for $R_\Omega=0.1$ do \citep{brauckmann2016momentum,sacco2020dynamic}.
-Instead momentum is transferred through a hierarchy of eddies which spans many length- and time-scales \citep{townsend1980structure}, so in principle we do not expect that there are natural time-scales in the flow with which the modulation could couple to produce resonances.
+However, these structures do not dominate the transport of momentum in the same way that the Taylor rolls present for $R_\Omega=0.1$ \citep{brauckmann2016momentum,sacco2019dynamics,sacco2020dynamic}.
+Instead, momentum is transferred through a hierarchy of eddies which spans many length- and time-scales \citep{townsend1980structure}, so in principle we do not expect that there are natural time-scales in the flow with which the modulation could couple to produce resonances.

 We first look at the volumetrically averaged instantaneous dissipation $\varepsilon$, which is a quantity of interest in studies of modulated turbulence.
-We note that the temporal average of $\varepsilon$ is equal to the shear force at the plates (modulo scaling factors) due to the exact balances of energy: in the statistically stationary state on average the energy input through the walls must be balanced out by the viscous dissipation.
-Following \cite{brauckmann2016momentum} and \cite{eckhardt2020exact}, we show the viscous dissipation as a non-dimensional Nusselt number $Nu$, where $Nu=\frac{1}{2}(\partial_i u_j + \partial_j u_i)$ with $Nu=1$ corresponding to the dissipation for the purely streamwise flow.
+We note that the temporal average of $\varepsilon$ is equal to the shear force at the plates (modulo scaling factors) due to the exact balances of energy: in the statistically stationary state on the average energy input through the walls must be balanced out by the viscous dissipation.

+To represent this, we follow \cite{brauckmann2016momentum} and \cite{eckhardt2020exact} to define two Nusselt numbers.
+First, we define a force Nusselt number $Nu$ as $Nu=J^\omega/J^\omega_{lam}$, where $J^\omega_{lam}$ is the momentum current for the laminar state.
+By definition $Nu=1$ in the purely streamwise flow.
+Second, we define a Nusselt number $Nu_\varepsilon$ based on the instantaneous viscous dissipation, $Nu_\varepsilon = \varepsilon/\varepsilon_{lam}$.
+We note that due to the exact balances, while the instantaneous value of $Nu_\varepsilon$ will be distinct from instantaneous force Nusselt number $Nu$, the time-averaged value of $Nu_\varepsilon$ will equal to $Nu$.